zofiyacodes/ecommerce-react/README.md

 Holds configuration files for Prometheus, which collects and stores metrics from the application for monitoring and alerting.

-## How to run application (Docker)
+## How to run application with Docker (Recommend)

 1. Clone the repo and cd into it
 2. Set mode `LF` (not `CRLF`) for entrypoint.sh file
+3. Copy `.env.example` (not `app.example.env`) file to `.env` file and update your `env variables`
-3. Run `docker-compose up --build -d` local dev environment
+4. Run `docker-compose up --build -d` local dev environment
-4. Setup minio container.
+5. Setup minio container.

 - Run `docker exect -it <container_id of ecommerce.minio> sh`.
 - Run `mc alias set myminio http://ecommerce.minio:9000 minioadmin minioadmin123`.
 - Run `mc anonymous set public myminio/ecommerce`.

-5. Test api with BASE_URL is `http://localhost:8080/api/v1` or `http://app.lvh.me/api/v1`
+6. Test api with BASE_URL is `http://localhost:8080/api/v1` or `http://app.lvh.me/api/v1`
-6. If you want to demo with frontend on React, visit `http://localhost:8005` on browser.
+7. If you want to demo with Frontend on React, visit `http://localhost:8005` on browser.

 ## Reference projects